This OVA is about a preteen girl with a Crystal shoved up her ass.

 The creators clearly couldn’t keep their facts straight, because moments later, the Iron Wing lands outside the canyon as though it couldn’t fly over either!
 The Iron Wing is commanded by Valkus, who speaks for the first time and wonders where the dust devils have gone, reasoning that bandits are trying to strip the temple of treasure.
 He stations the Iron Wing outside the canyon to catch the bandits, apparently confident that they, too, cannot actually fly over the ledge.

 Inside the temple, we once again see this OVA’s tendency to do things without explaining them, as Linaly and Prettz are now slipping down a slope?
-It seems the temple includes a sort of non-euclidean void room with the Crystal held in another floating island, and the only bridge is a series of disjointed, half-collapsed pillars.
+It seems the temple includes a sort of non-euclidean void room, with the Crystal held in another floating island inside.
+The only bridge to the crystal is a series of disjointed, half-collapsed pillars.
 Linaly takes a leap of faith, she only ends up clinging to one of the pillars at a slant.
 As Prettz puts it: “I don’t see how this improves our situation much.”
 Okay, if I have to give this OVA anything, it’s got a few good one-liners.
 Once again, grandpa rescues them by telling Linaly to trust the Crystal, and without any real action from Linaly this time, the pillars simply right themselves on their own.
 These deus ex puzzle solutions are just so enthralling, aren’t they?

 I have a feeling that the writers may have just dredged up Walse and Karnak because they’d be more familiar to players who had only been through the early hours of FFV rather than the latter.
 Since no nation (other than Ronka) was ever defending the original Earth Crystal, there was no harm in sticking in a reference to Istory, and since Tycoon and Bal are about equidistant from the Island Shrine that houses the Crystal of Wind, it made sense to go with familiar Tycoon.
 Ultimately, I’m more impressed than I’m not.
 While not perfect, that was very well handled for a single line of dialogue.